 WHAT DOES FAIRTRADE MEAN?

-In sports ball production, workers not employed by Fairtrade certified factories and stitching centres can have no rights and be paid poorly.
+In sports ball production, workers not employed by Fairtrade-certified factories and stitching centres could have no rights and be paid poorly.

-With Fairtrade sports balls it’s a little different with factories and the rural stitching centres which they operate being certified and the Fairtrade Standards for Sports Balls applying to the hired labour, ie. the workers.
-The workers are paid a fair rate of pay and work in safe conditions with access to union representation.
+Fairtrade empowers consumers and allows them to see that these minimum standards have been met, in the production of their favourite goods.
+This in turn empowers farmers and workers in developing countries; ensuring they are paid a fair rate of pay and work in safe conditions with access to union representation.
 Fairtrade prohibits the employment of children under the age of 15 and no child under 18 years can be engaged in work that is hazardous or compromises their health, education or development.

 Salaries must be equal or higher than the regional average or than the local minimum pay rate.
 Health and safety measures must be established in order to avoid work-related injuries.
 Workers also benefit from the additional Fairtrade Premium which is put into community projects.